Jealous (Nina Girado song): Awards and accolades

+Live performances

-Live performancesHeaven was the first album of Nina as a debut artist, making her unfamiliar to everyone at that time.
+Heaven was the first album of Nina as a debut artist, making her unfamiliar to everyone at that time.
 To gain fans and promote her album, she has done concert performances, bar gigs and TV appearances.
 In 2003, she had a back-to-back major concert with Kyla entitled Cold War at Ratsky Morato.
 The concert began when rivalry sparked between the two artists, and its production was full of showdowns and face-offs.
 Their rivalry was so strong, it was even compared to that of Nora Aunor and Vilma Santos.
 She later performed "Jealous", along with "Foolish Heart", on Freestyle's Acoustic Night Out concert at OnStage.
 She has also performed Heaven singles on MTV Live and on the first ever MYX Mo!.
 The song was performed live on the Nina Just Wanna Have Fun (2005) concert at the Music Museum, as well as the Nina Live!
 (2005) concert at the Araneta Coliseum.
 It was sung in a higher version on Nina's Valentine's Day concert with Freestyle and Side A, Love2Love2Love (2010), and Nina...
 The Diamond Soul Siren (2010).